habuka036/wakame-vdc-wiki/en/install-guide.md

 ##### Register the HVA

 As describe above, the HVA or host node is the part of Wakame-vdc that actually starts instances.
-Wakame-vdc can manage any number if these but in order for it to know where they are, we have to register every HVA in the database.
-The words HVA and host node will be use interchangibly in this guide.
+Wakame-vdc can manage any number of these.
+The words HVA and host node will be use interchangeably in this guide.

 Wakame-vdc recognises host nodes by their `node id`.
 That is a unique id that [AMQP](http://www.amqp.org) uses to identify each service.
 We will assign the id `demo1` to our HVA.